 Work with the State Departments of Environmental Protection and Inland Fisheries & Wildlife, Soil and Water Conservation District, Trout Unlimited, Ducks Unlimited, Pathways to America, and others to resolve potential conflicts between local goals and state and federal interests in protecting waterfowl nesting habitat.

 Improve Prestile Stream Park with paths and boardwalks to provide a vital and attractive community gathering point, fishing and birding opportunities, and attract people to the Town.
 Boardwalks and paths should be designed to minimize environmental impacts on important wildlife habitats.

+Policy: Maintain scenic views.II.D.10.

+Continue to preserve the Town’s traditional village and working rural landscape pattern of development, laid out in the Town’s Future Land Use Plan.

+When development is proposed in areas identified with important scenic views (see Scenic Views Map), the Planning Board will consider the impacts of the proposed development on the views and encourage the developer to adjust his or her development plans to minimize negative impacts on the views.

+Periodically monitor impacts of development on Mars Hills’ scenic landscape and, if negative impacts are observed, undertake a more rigorous scenic views inventory and consider stronger regulatory protections as appropriate.

 Fiscal Capacity